-House rolls Nos.
-37, 41, 44 and 45.
-The report of the insurance committee was adopted, and the bill was placed on general file.
-The committee on priation of \$10,000. privileges and elections reported back ouse roll No. 42 with the recommendation that it pass.
-The report was adopted, and the bill placed on general file
+The report of the insurance committee on general file.
+The committee on priation of \$10,000. privileges and elections reported back house roll No. 42 with the recommendation that it pass.
+The report was adopted, and the bill placed on general | ment and control of the state indus-